|Nutrition Facts (per serving)|

 - 1 cup half-and-half or whole milk

-- garnish suggestions: roasted red pepper strips, sour cream, olive oil, croutons, parsley
+- Garnishes: roasted red pepper strips, sour cream, olive oil, croutons, chopped fresh parsley

-Heat the butter in a medium saucepan until melted; add onion and saute for 4 to 5 minutes, until tender.
+Heat the butter in a medium saucepan until melted; add the grated onion and saute for 4 to 5 minutes, until tender.

 Blend the flour into the butter and onion mixture.
 Cook, constantly stirring, for 2 minutes.
-Add the bay leaf and gradually stir in broth.
-Cook, stirring until thickened and smooth.
+Add the bay leaf and gradually stir in the broth.
+Cook, stirring, until thickened and smooth.

-Stir in wine and cook over low heat for 10 minutes.
+Stir in the wine and cook over low heat for 10 minutes.
 Discard the bay leaf.

-Garnish with roasted red pepper strips, croutons, parsley, or sour cream.
+If desired, garnish with roasted red pepper strips, croutons, sour cream, or fresh parsley.